Chemical Transportation Safety Update

 EDI information can be found here, or call our EDI help desk at 800-872-1045.
 To discuss recent no bills and their possible causes, please contact your Union Pacific Representative.

 Responsible Care is a safety, health, environmental and security program developed by the chemical industry as a continuous improvement process for members and also to show their efforts the public.
 Non-chemical companies that handle their products, such as railroads, were allowed to join in 1995, with UP becoming the first railroad to sign on.
 Responsible Care asks that you establish a "management system" for your safety, health, environmental and security processes, and all members/partners are required to be audited and certified to the management standard.

-Demonstrating commitment to chemical customers and the safe handling of hazardous materials, Union Pacific met certification requirements under the RCMS program in the Fall of 2010.
-Valid until Dec.
-31, 2013, the certification resulted from a six-month team effort.
+Demonstrating commitment to chemical customers and the safe handling of hazardous materials, Union Pacific met certification requirements under the RCMS program in December 2019, valid until Dec.
+31, 2022.
 Representatives from Safety, Environmental Management, Operating, Security, Human Resources, Marketing and Sales, and Information Technologies completed an in-depth, independent safety and process audit through Midland Engineering.

-For more information regarding RCMS and chemical transportation safety, please call Craig Johnson, General Director-Chemical Transportation Safety, at 402-544-3520 or send an email.
+For more information regarding RCMS and chemical transportation safety, please contact Christina Quindt, Director Safety, Planning and integration via email.

 DOT Hazardous Materials Compliance

 This advisory is to certify that Union Pacific Railroad has developed and implemented a security plan in compliance with the Department of Transportation Final Rule 49 CFR Part 172 Hazardous Materials (HM 232): Security Requirements for Offerors and Transporters of Hazardous Materials.

 Should you have any comments or questions, please call Chad Deasy, UP Police Special Agent in Charge - Homeland Security, 402-544-8825, or send an email.